Domestic Abuse (Info for professionals)

 The UK government's definition of domestic abuse is: 'any incident or pattern of incidents of controlling, coercive, threatening behaviour, violence or abuse between those aged 16 or over who are, or have been, intimate partners or family members regardless of gender or sexuality'.

 What is Domestic Abuse?
-Please read a 7 Minute Briefing, which explains domestic abuse, recognising the signs and potential signs of domestic abuse, questions to ask and referral pathways to follow.
+Please look at the following 7 minute briefing which explains domestic abuse, recognising the signs and potential signs of domestic abuse, questions to ask and referral pathways to follow.

 The Domestic Abuse Services and Referral Pathways in Bromley shows the local domestic abuse referral pathways available in Bromley.